RogueWizard42/my-code/Python Data Structures/Chapter 7: Files/README.md

   <X-DSPAM-Confidence:    0.8475>

   -Count these lines and extract the floating point values from each of the lines and compute the average of those values and produce an output as shown below.
 Do not use the sum() function or a variable named sum in your solution.
--  **NOTE:** As with 7.1 you will need to have the mbox-short.txt ile in the same directory as the *.py you are using to call it
+-  **NOTE:** As with 7.1 you will need to have the mbox-short.txt file in the same directory as the *.py you are using to call it